vishvAsa/vishvAsa.github.io/content/conversations/YT/mAdhvam/Ananda-mImAMsA-sAmya-tAratamya.md

 Then why did vyAsa describe our world in the purANa-s, as objected in https://www.youtube.com/watch?v=Jwa06kESMus&t=2720s ?

-Further, the sense of sacredness and wonder about the physical universe is nurtured by shabda as well, though seeded by our own svabhAva; not so much by pratyaxa and anumAna.
+Further, the sense of sacredness and wonder about the physical universe is nurtured by shabda as well, though seeded by our own svabhAva (natural inclination, whereever it comes from); not so much by pratyaxa and anumAna.

 Also, not every word in the vedas need point to some otherworldly thing.
 Eg. "यद् इदं सर्वम्" right here in gArgI's words.

+> the vedas how can it be apaurusheya ? won't it just become an anuvada - @andromedaxinsearchofanewho210

+Why should there be zero anuvAda in an apauruSheya text?
+There's no such rule.

 ## vaikuNTha